 Do people volunteering to go with the program actually get reduced car insurance rates?
 Do they worry about losing privacy?
+With a company like one sure, you won’t have to worry about that.
 We asked people using the gizmos.
 But first let’s look at what info the insurance companies want.

 What Are Insurance Companies Watching?

 Drivers who agree to allow the spy gizmos in their car or their smart phones generally agree they are conscious of the constant monitoring.
 The specific driving habits recorded and reported back to the insurance company include:

 - High Speed: Number of miles spent over 80 mph.
 Each incident of 80 mph plus reports back as one “event”.

 - Hard Braking: Slowing speed by 8 to 10 mph in one second reports back as a “hard braking event”.
 Extreme braking occurs when the car slows down 10 or more miles per hour in a second.